pnp/cli-microsoft365/docs/manual/docs/cmd/spo/site/site-remove.md

 ## Remarks

-Deleting a site collection is by default asynchronous and depending on the current state of Office 365, might take up to few minutes.
+Deleting a site collection is by default asynchronous and depending on the current state of Microsoft 365, might take up to few minutes.
 If you're building a script with steps that require the site to be fully deleted, you should use the `--wait` flag.
-When using this flag, the `spo site remove` command will keep running until it received confirmation from Office 365 that the site has been fully deleted.
+When using this flag, the `spo site remove` command will keep running until it received confirmation from Microsoft 365 that the site has been fully deleted.

 ## Examples